CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/certhelper/apps/remotescripts/consumers/script_output.md

 ### `script_output`

+When this method is called, an `event` dictionary is passed to it.
+This contains all the information that the caller wants to push to the Websocket client connected to a specific channel group.

 This method is run **indirectly** from the `ScriptExecutionBaseView` (`views.py`) via the `channel_layer.group_send` function call.
 This is done by specifying the